 When you make it easier for the person battling alcoholism, they never get better.
 It begins with a desire to help a family member, loved one, or another person with an alcohol addiction, but develops into behaviors that enable the alcoholic to continue their addiction, rather than moving them in the direction of quitting.

 In an enabling environment, the alcoholic never has to face the negative consequences of their addiction and therefore never seeks treatment, and recovery becomes much less likely.

 An environment that normalizes problematic drinking and alcoholic behaviors increases the risk of addiction.

+Now that we’ve considered the question “is alcoholism genetic?”, we can discuss the relevant additional risk factors for alcoholism.
 The following are some factors correlated with a greater risk of developing alcoholism:

 It can be scary to notice a pattern of drinking among family members or relatives, but there are ways to avoid developing an addiction yourself, including:

 Despite the fact that the answer to “is alcoholism genetic?” proves that there are indeed genetic predispositions to alcoholism, you or your loved one do not have to undergo addiction alone.
 Our experienced and compassionate staff at Soledad House can provide you with the necessary guidance to regain autonomy over your life.

 At Soledad House, you’ll work closely with a team of professional health care providers as they help you to navigate through your wellness journey, including counseling, detox, and treatment.
 While recovery is not an easy process, we will walk alongside you toward a drug-free and sober life.
 Please schedule an appointment with our team for more information on medications, procedures, self-care, or therapy that can help.6